Leonarde Keeler

-Leonarde Keeler (October 30, 1903 – September 20, 1949) was the co-inventor of the polygraph.
+Leonarde Keeler (October 30, 1903 – September 20, 1949) was an American inventor best known for co-inventing the polygraph.
 He was named after the polymath Leonardo da Vinci, and preferred to be called Nard.
 He was a Berkeley high school student and amateur magician.
 He was captivated by John Augustus Larson's machine, a "cardio-pneumo psychogram", with the goal of detecting deception, and worked on it to produce the modern polygraph.

 Early life

 He was born in 1903 in North Berkeley, California.
 While in high school, he worked for the Berkeley Police Department for the Chief of Police August Vollmer.
 He was a keen assistant to Larson who had developed a multi-tasking polygraph.
 After graduating from high school, he enrolled at the University of California, Berkeley in the fall of 1923.
 He moved shortly after that to enroll in UCLA to follow Vollmer who accepted a new job as the Chief of Police for Los Angeles.